go101/golds/README.md

 ### Installation

 Run `go get -u go101.org/gold` to install (and update) **Gold**.

-Notes:
-* If the tool name `gold` conflicts with another tool with the same name you are using, you can run `go get -u go101.org/gold/godoge` instead to install **Gold** as _**godoge**_.
-* The `GO111MODULE` enviroment variable might need to be set as `on` to utilize the `GOPROXY` setting, depending on your Go Toolchain version and the directory in which the installation command runs.
+_(The `GO111MODULE` enviroment variable might need to be set as `on` to utilize the `GOPROXY` setting, depending on your Go Toolchain version and the directory in which the installation command runs.)_

+We may also clone this project firstly, then use `go install` command to install **Gold**.

+Note, if the tool name `gold` conflicts with another tool with the same name you are using, you can install `gold` as `godoge` or `golds` by running one of the following commands:
+* `go get -u go101.org/gold/godoge`
+* `go get -u go101.org/gold/golds`

 ### Features